MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompts/configure-prompts.md

 ---
 # Configuring prompts

 When creating a prompt, you can adjust parameters that control how the prompt behaves.
-In Semantic Kernel, these parameters both control how a function is run by an [LLM AI model](../prompt-engineering/llm-models.md) and how it used by function calling and [planners](../agents/planners/index.md).
+In Semantic Kernel, these parameters both control how a function is run by an [AI model](../prompt-engineering/llm-models.md) and how it used by function calling and [planners](../agents/planners/index.md).

 For example, you could add settings to the chat prompt from the previous article with the following code